You are here

 Russian folk proverb.

-A trip to the mountains of Ungoza.
+Trip to mountains of Mangyshlak.

-Shakpatasay Canyon is located in the south-west of the Ungoza massif, in the south of Kaushe Mountain with a dominant elevation of 218.2 meters above sea level.
-In the east, 6.8 kilometers away is the valley of the Kumakapa River, along the channel of which at the end of the 30s of the last century, a narrow gauge railway was laid from Sarytash marina to coal mines near the village of Taushyk.
+In the east, 6.8 kilometers away, there is the valley of the Kumakapa River, along the bed of which at the end of the 30s of the last century, a narrow-gauge railway was laid from the Sarytash pier to the coal mines near the village of Taushyk.
+The Ungoza massif can be classified as table mountains composed of sedimentary rocks.

-Authority and photos:
+Authority and photos by:

 Alexander Petrov.